A small DC motor. The armature consists of the rotating coils and the core around which they are wound.

-The part of an electric motor and generator which includes the principal current-carrying windings.
-In small motors the armature usually comprises several coils of wire wound on a soft iron core and mounted on the drive shaft, though on larger AC motors the armature is often the stationary component.
-When the current flows in the armature winding of a motor, it interacts with the magnetic field produced by the field windings giving rise to a torque between the rotor and stator.
+The armature is the part of an electric motor and generator which includes the principal current-carrying windings.
+In small motors, such as the one shown here, the armature usually consists of a number of coils of wire wound on a soft iron core and mounted on a drive shaft.
+In larger AC motors, on the other hand, the armature is often the stationary component.
+When a current flows in the armature winding of a motor, it interacts with the magnetic field produced by the field windings giving rise to a torque between the rotor (the revolving part of the machine) and stator (the stationary part).
 In the generator the armature is rotated in a magnetic field giving rise to an electromotive force in the windings.

 The armature is essentially a conductor (or conductors) arranged to cut the lines of a magnetic field at right angles.
 Both the field and the armature may be on either the stator or rotor.
 By a basic principle of electromagnetism, a voltage is induced in a conductor that moves in a magnetic field and a conductor in a magnetic field experiences a force and tends to move when a current flows through it.